valueflows/valueflows/mkdocs/docs/specification/event-resource.md

 ### Pseudo-code

-Here is suggested pseudo-code for an EconomicEvent creating or affecting an EconomicResource.
-It is not meant to indicate developers have to use this exact logical structure; it is just one method to detail out the intended logic.
-We hope this helps developers understand the intended logic.
+Here is suggested pseudo-code for an Economic Event creating or affecting an Economic Resource.
+It is not meant to indicate developers have to use this exact logical structure; it is just one method to communicate the intended logic, which we hope is helpful.
+It has not been directly translated to code and tested.

 ```
 If action.resourceEffect is "+" or "-"